ReactiveMongo/Play-ReactiveMongo/README.md

 # ReactiveMongo Support to Play!
-Framework 2.3
+Framework 2.4 (RC5)

+<strong>WARNING!</strong>
+This is not an absolutely stable version.

-This is a plugin for Play 2.3, enabling support for [ReactiveMongo](http://reactivemongo.org) - reactive, asynchronous and non-blocking Scala driver for MongoDB.
+This is a module for Play 2.4-RC5, enabling support for [ReactiveMongo](http://reactivemongo.org) - reactive, asynchronous and non-blocking Scala driver for MongoDB.
+It's considered as not stable yet.

+If you are looking for a stable version for Play 2.3, please consider using the 0.10.5.0.akka23 version.
 If you are looking for a stable version for Play 2.2, please consider using the 0.10.5.0.akka22 version.

 ## Main features